crypt0kitik/advanced_machine_learning_methods/01 – Ensemble methods, benchmarking  and stacking algorithms/read_me.txt

 There 2 datasets.
 Both of them were used in the previous projects that is why they are cleaned and numeric.
-In other words, they are ready to be used.
+In other words, they were ready to be used.

 Classifiaction dataset:
 01 - Logistic Regression
 01.2 - Logistic Regression.
 Scaling
 02 - XGBoost
 03 - CatBoost - the best
+03.2 - CatBoost.
+Upgraded (after developing all models, I saw that CatBoost had the best results.
+I decided to improve the model to see if I can make it even better)
 04 - AdaBoost
 05 - LightGBM
 06 - Random Forest